-- 1. All systems shall be provided with the necessary program editing software so that system configuration modifications and changes to application preprograming, graphics, alarm configurations, user security, etc. can be performed by the University's trained representative without requiring the contractor to return to the site. - 2.
+- 1. BAS system software shall contain Engineering Level Functionality.
+All systems shall be provided with the necessary program editing software so that system configuration modifications and changes to application preprograming, graphics, alarm configurations, user security, etc. can be performed by the University's trained representative without requiring the contractor to return to the site. - 2.
 Source graphic files shall be provided to the University if the files are needed to make modifications to the system graphics.